 Hooks and eyes are also used in bra’s and sometimes corsets which have no lacing.

-The first zip as we know it today was designed by electrical engineer Gideon Sundback in 1913, though it was in 1851 that the first patent for an ‘automatic continuous clothing closure’ was filed.
+The first zip as we know it today was invented in 1913 by electrical engineer Gideon Sundback, though it was in 1851 that the first patent for an ‘automatic continuous clothing closure’ was filed.

-Zippers come in all sorts of shapes, sizes and materials and are used on everything from clothing to bags to tents and upholstery covers.
-Zips really are the most easy to use fastening.
+Zippers come in all sorts of shapes, sizes and materials, and are used on everything from clothing to bags to tents and upholstery covers.

 An Invisible Zipper – See how the zip teeth are invisible when closed?